beemarie/knative-lab/workshop/exercise-3/README.md

     kubectl get ksvc fib-knative
     ```

 6. You'll notice that the domain name is `fib-service.default.example.com`, but we don't actually own anything at `example.com`.
 We'll see how to update this to our own domain name later, but for now we can directly curl the external IP address for our cluster, and pass in a Host header.
 Notice that we're calling the `/` endpoint, and passing in a `number` parameter of 5.
 This should return the first 5 numbers of the fibonacci sequence.
+Run the following curl command, but make sure you replaced {EXTERNAL_IP} with your own IP from the previous steps.

     ```
      curl -H 'Host: fib-knative.default.example.com' {EXTERNAL_IP}/5